Emma Ejwertz: L.A. Life (2002–Present)

+In 2012 Emma Ejwertz released her second record "Tondra".

-Her song "Dizzy Arms" was featured in the hit TV show 'Always Sunny in Philadelphia' in 2012.
+Her song "Dizzy Arms" was featured in the hit TV show 'It's Always Sunny in Philadelphia' in 2012.

 Emma also shoot music videos from her second record for the tunes Vultures, Here and Aura.

 She is planning an upcoming tour in 2013 in the US and Scandinavia.

+Emma is currently working on a new album, this album will be a collection of self written songs, and collaboration with late Scott Weiland, to be released in the year 2024.